WemyssJ/RvTK/README.md

 This allows organisations to maintain consistent RvTK settings across teams, helping standardise workflows, improve productivity, and support company BIM standards.

-Further deployment options and management features will continue to be developed.

 ---

-# Future Development
+## Future Development & Commercial Roadmap

+RvTK is currently in the development and beta testing phase, with a focus on refining workflows, improving stability, and incorporating feedback from experienced Revit users.

 Future development plans include:

 * Continued compatibility testing across future Autodesk Revit releases
 * Expansion of BIM management and quality assurance workflows
 * Additional automation tools for BIM professionals
-* Enhanced organisation-wide deployment and configuration management
-* Development of specialised tools and workflows for architectural, MEP, and other design disciplines
+* Development of specialised tools and workflows for architectural, MEP, structural, and other design disciplines
+* Organisation-wide deployment and configuration management features
-* Collaboration with industry specialists to identify and develop solutions that provide the greatest practical benefit to users across different disciplines
+* Collaboration with industry specialists to identify solutions that provide the greatest practical benefit across different disciplines
-* Commercial licensing and support options

 As RvTK continues to develop, we are actively seeking feedback from professionals across different areas of the AEC industry.

-Specialists in architecture, MEP, and other disciplines are encouraged to share their workflows, challenges, and suggestions to help shape future tools and ensure RvTK addresses real-world project requirements.
+Specialists in architecture, MEP, structural engineering, and other disciplines are encouraged to share their workflows, challenges, and suggestions to help shape future tools and ensure RvTK addresses real-world project requirements.

+The roadmap towards commercial release includes:

+* Continued refinement and testing of core workflows
+* Establishment of commercial licensing options
+* Development of customer support processes
+* Long-term product maintenance and update strategy

+The aim is to provide a sustainable product that continues to deliver value to BIM professionals and organisations through ongoing development, regular updates, and responsive support.

+Prior to any commercial transition, existing testers and users will receive advance communication regarding licensing options and future availability.

 ---

-# Development & Community
+## Development & Community

 RvTK is actively being developed, and feedback from users is an important part of shaping the future direction of the toolkit.

-If there is a specific tool, workflow improvement, or feature that would help your team, please submit a request through the inbuilt feedback button.
-Suggestions will be reviewed and considered for future development.
+Users are encouraged to share:

+* Workflow challenges
+* Repetitive tasks they would like automated
+* Suggestions for new tools
+* Improvements to existing functionality

+Feedback helps prioritise development and ensures future features provide meaningful value to users.

+Users who actively support the development of RvTK through valuable feedback, workflow suggestions, testing, and feature input may be eligible for preferential pricing or discounts when commercial licensing is introduced.

+Details of any early contributor benefits and eligibility criteria will be confirmed closer to commercial release.

 During the development and beta testing phase, RvTK will remain available at no cost to users participating in testing and feedback.

 As RvTK progresses towards commercial release, users will receive advance notice of any future licensing changes.

 Future pricing will aim to remain realistic, fair, and accessible for BIM professionals and organisations while supporting continued development and ongoing support.

+---

+## Contact

+For feedback, suggestions, beta testing enquiries, or further information:

+📧 **info@rvtk.co.uk**

+We welcome input from BIM professionals, industry specialists, and organisations looking to improve Revit workflows and help shape the future development of RvTK.